Kenilworth, New Jersey: Local government

 Kenilworth is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Kenilworth is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the mayor of Kenilworth is Democrat Linda Karlovitch, serving a four-year term of office ending December 31, 2027.
-Members of the Kenilworth Borough Council are Council President Savino Scorese (R, 2025), Patrick Boyle (D, 2026), Joseph Finistrella (R, 2027), Toni Giordano Picerno (D, 2026), William Mauro (R, 2025), and Douglas Piper (R, 2027).
+As of 2026, the mayor of Kenilworth is Democrat Linda Karlovitch, serving a four-year term of office ending December 31, 2027.
+Members of the Kenilworth Borough Council are Council President William Mauro (R, 2028), Patrick Boyle (D, 2026), Joseph Finistrella (R, 2027), Toni Giordano Picerno (D, 2026), Douglas Piper (R, 2027), and Savino Scorese (R, 2028).

-In August 2020, the borough council appointed Louis DeMondo to fill the seat expiring in December 2021 that had been vacated the previous month following the resignation of Robert Schielke.
-In November 2020, Joseph Finistrella was elected to serve the balance of the term of office, defeating DeMondo.

-In January 2020, the borough council appointed Daniel Lopez to fill the seat expiring in December 2020 that had been held by Linda Karlovitch until she resigned from her council seat to take office as mayor.